aruba/aruba-ansible-modules/README.md

   --switch      only install files/directories required for ArubaOS-Switch.
 ```

-# How to Run a Playbook
+# How to Run a Playbook on ArubaOS-Switch or ArubaOS-CX Device
 Below you'll find step by step instructions on how to run an example playbook on your ArubaOS-Switch or CX device.
 ## Prerequisites
 Follow the above steps to install the ArubaOS-CX and ArubaOS-Switch Ansible modules.